greatbsky/react-native-pull/README.md

   * **`topIndicatorHeight`**: top indicator height, require if define topIndicatorRender
   * **`isPullEnd`**: whether release pull, if true, will hide top indicator, not require

-  **just for `PullView`, refreshcontrol props** support onRefresh & refreshing if you want to use refreshcontrol like scrollview.
+  **Just for `PullView`, refreshcontrol props** support onRefresh & refreshing if you want to use refreshcontrol like scrollview.
   * **`onRefresh`**: Called when the view starts refreshing
   * **`refreshing`**: Whether the view should be indicating an active refresh.